Mvkbesteu/dreamweb/README.md

 Before opening the main file, please ensure you have all the required files.
 After opening the file as `administrator`

+Install all dependencies from the [Discord Server](https://discord.gg/w5xhJx3UPt) Extract the files paste your path in cmd.bat & keyword ( optional )

 ```
 start cmd.bat
 ```
+Default keyword to start is `dream`

 ## How to inject